 Game Credits

 These are all of games I've worked on so far in my time at Webster University.
-Despite my preference for art, I also have credits in narrative, world design, and programming.
+I have a preference for art, narrative, and world design, and level design when it comes to making games.

 Echo Park